khanlatif001/BM08-XAFS-XRF-Beamline-Simulation-OASYS-/README.md

 If you use this simulation in your research, please cite:

-Latif U. Khan, Sergio Lordano and Bernd Meyer BM08-XAFS/XRF Beamline, SESAME Synchrotron Light Source, OASYS Simulation Workflow
+Latif U. Khan, Sergio Lordano and Bernd Meyer BM08-XAFS/XRF Beamline, SESAME Synchrotron Light Source, OASYS Simulation Workflow, 2025  DOI: 10.5281/zenodo.16826550